RoshniRanaDS27/SQL_Challenge/README.md

 # SQL Functions, schemas, ERD (data modeling, data engineering, data analysis)
 # Background

+At Pewlett Hackard (a fictional company), tasked with a research project focused on employees whom the company employed during the 1980s and 1990s.
+The only remnants of the employee database from that period were six CSV files.

 For this project, I designed the tables to store the data from the CSV files, imported the CSV files into a SQL database, and then answered key questions about the data.
 This process involved data modeling, data engineering, and data analysis.

 # Instructions